LatentForensics: Towards frugal deepfake detection in the StyleGAN latent space: Experiments

+A study is proposed here to confirm the efficacy of dimensionality reduction in the context of deepfake discrimination, and to benchmark the pseudo-inversion of StyleGAN against PCA.

+To invert real world images of faces in the latent space of StyleGAN, the IDInvert \cite{zhu2020domain} method is first considered.
+It is a well-known encoder-optimization hybrid approach which has been proposed as an early alternative to costly inversions based solely on optimization.
+An encoder network $E$ is trained to produce an initial latent code of size $14 \times 512$ with domain knowledge (in this case images of faces) to improve on the inversion quality.
+The latent code outputted by the encoder $w_0 = E(x)$ is then optimized further to improve the results.

+The network is trained to minimize a combination of distances calculated in a version of $W+$ space with 14 channels, the image space, and the feature space of the VGG network \cite{simonyan2015very} $F(x)$.
+With $\lambda_{\textit{$vgg$}}, \lambda_{\textit{$dom$}}$ two weights, the resulting problem to optimize is described equation \ref{IDeqn}.

+The IDInvert model was used pre-trained on the FFHQ dataset, for a fair comparison, an Incremental PCA model \cite{ross2008incremental}, implemented with the scikit-learn package\cite{scikit-learn} was trained on the same dataset.
+This PCA model kept the 512 dimensions which explained the most variance.
+This number was chosen as the original StyleGAN model used a latent space of same dimensionality.

-To test if there is a dimensionality reduction method better suited for discriminating deepfakes, three instances of a Random Forest classifier \cite{breiman1996out} are trained on the codes outputted by each projector.
-Those classifiers were composed of 1500 estimators and were trained to optimise the Gini criterion.
-They were implemented using the scikit-learn package \cite{scikit-learn}, with other parameters left to default.
-The results are shown in Table~\ref{resTable}, with the methods labelled RF.
-Even if the VQ-VAE-2 (VAE) allows for the best reconstruction of its inputs (as previously shown in the Figure \ref{reconsvisages}), its latent variables are in the form of discrete values referencing a codebook used by the model.
-While this format allows for a compact and exhaustive representation of the data, it does not contain easily accessible, discriminating information about deepfakes.
-To classify deepfakes, the StyleGAN (SG) projection methods obtains the best performance.
-Still, this analysis shows that a few thousand dimensions, instead of the hundreds of thousands usually used, can contain enough information to discriminate genuine images from deepfakes to a satisfactory degree.
-This could further motivate the progression towards a more frugal approach to deepfake classification.
+To test if there is a dimensionality reduction method better suited for discriminating deepfakes, different instances of a Random Forest classifier \cite{breiman1996out} are trained on the codes outputted by each projector.
+Those classifiers were composed of 1500 estimators and were trained to optimize the Gini criterion.
+They were implemented using scikit-learn , with other parameters left to default.
+The results are shown in Table~\ref{resRFDim}.